yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 10/2023 Three long papers have been accepted at EMNLP 2023.

 - 09/2023 I will serve as a senior area chair at NAACL 2024.

 - 09/2023 I will serve as an area chair at LREC-COLING 2024.